krischilds/FruitStore/README.md

 <ul>
    <li>The back-end API base url can be configured by updating <b>Front-End/src/config.js</b>.</li>
    <li>If the Back-End API is not running, the Front-End will fallback to using a mock object to display data.</li>
-   <li>Currently the Back-End API deletes data each time it is restarted.</li>
+   <li>Currently the Back-End API deletes data each time it is restarted.
+This will only happen on the demo if new code is deployed or the app is manually restarted.</li>
 </ul>